List-KR/List-KR/CONTRIBUTING.md

 And, email one of the administrators.

 ## Become a Sub-Maintainer
-If you want to become a collaborator, please accept the folllowing rules:
+If you want to become a sub-maintainer, please follow the folllowing rules:
- - Every contributors must not share an user's private information to anyone **excluding** other contributors of List-KR without their permission.
- - Every contributors must respect an user's privacy.
+ - You have write permission (or higher) of AdguardFilters or uAssets.
+ - You are a member of [listauthorschat.slack.com](https://listauthorschat.slack.com).
  - All commit that is pushed to master branch must be signed.
- - Your email must be public.
  - Publishing your OpenPGP public key is highly recommended.

 And, email one of the administrators.